 The provisions of the Act that have a significant impact on the Child Care Licensing (CCL) relate to the following topics: health and safety requirements, training on the health and safety requirements, and background checks.

 The changes related to training will impact Licensed Child Care Centers (LCCCs), Before-School and After-School Programs (BAPs) and School-Age Programs (SAPs), Licensed Child Care Homes (LCCHs), and Registered Child Care Homes (RCCHs).
-The new health and safety training requirements mandated by the Act include the following topics for pre-service training for LCCSs and BAPs and SAPs, orientation for LCCHs and RCCHs (LCCHs and RCCHs only have orientation requirements; they do not have pre-service training requirements), and annual training for all of the affected operation types:
+The new health and safety training requirements mandated by the Act include the following topics for pre-service training for LCCCs and BAPs and SAPs, orientation for LCCHs and RCCHs (LCCHs and RCCHs only have orientation requirements; they do not have pre-service training requirements), and annual training for all of the affected operation types:

 Food allergies;